vaido-world/English-Language-in-D-language/README.md

     writeln("Notice: If it is a single word sentence, space symbol is not required and is optional.");
     writeln("  Example of a word: ", "Human.");

+    writeln("English grammar punctuation symbols or marks are 14");
+    writeln("sorted by importance and types");

     writeln;
     writeln("Hello D");